-Where permitted by its investment policies, a Sub-Fund may invest in the securities of other collective investment schemes including exchange trade funds, unit trusts, open-ended mutual funds and AIFs in accordance with the "Investment Restrictions' section in the Prospectus ("Permitted Funds").
+Where permitted by its investment policies, a Sub-Fund may invest in the securities of other collective investment schemes including exchange trade funds, unit trusts, open-ended mutual funds and AIFs in accordance with the "Investment Restrictions' section in the Prospectus ("Permitted Funds") which may include vehicles sponsored by or connected with Goldman Sachs.
 Where the Investment Manager believes such investment provides access to a specialised investment area or economic sector which a Sub-Fund would not necessarily be able to access on its own accord, such Permitted Fund and/or its investment adviser will be entitled to remuneration in accordance with the offering documents of the Permitted Fund in which the Sub-Fund invests.
 The Investment Manager will only make such investments if it determines in its discretion that to do so is consistent with the best interests of a Sub-Fund's Shareholders.
 These arrangements will be conducted in accordance with any relevant regulations relating to the need to conduct any connected party transactions on an arm's length basis.